gvwilson/thirdbit/src/fiction/iffy/index.md

 and anyone capable of crossing that expanse would not have been slowed down by a couple of shivering Marines.

-FIXME: pick a hovercraft and disable the others
+One of the hovercraft was a three-story monster that looked like it could square off against the *Bengal*.
+The others were merely large and menacing.
+Sandrine trotted to the nearest of those and flipped open a small armored plate next to an access hatch.
+*Lemme do it,* Iffy thought as Sandrine studied the keypad it revealed.

+Sandrine shook her/their/Iffy's head.
+"Nothing here for you to hack," she said aloud.
+"I'm surprised it's even electronic—we used mechanical locks in my day.
+I just need to figure out how to—hey!"
+She yelped as she/they/Iffy raised her/their/Iffy's arm and tapped in a six-digit code.

+*Figured it out,* Iffy thought smugly as the hatch hissed open.

+"Fine, but warn a girl next time, all right?"
+Sandrine muttered,
+squeezing through and dogging the hatch shut behind her.
 Schematics appeared,
-red and blue and sizzling-bright white, each surrounded by a swirling flock of information.
+red and blue and sizzling white, each surrounded by a swirl of information.
-She grinned at Sandrine's double-take.
+Iffy grinned at Sandrine's double-take.
-*Still feels that way t' me too,* she thought.
+*Still feels that way t' me too.*

-And promptly collapsed.
+And then they collapsed on the metal deck.
-*We're bleeding,* Sandrine thought calmly.
+*We're bleeding,* Sandrine thought.
-*And our blood pressure—wait, no, don't try to stand up.*
+*Our blood pressure is—wait, no, don't try to stand up.*

-"Gotta…"
+"Gotta… keep movin'…"
 Iffy felt nauseous and so, so tired.

-*Nosebleed,* Sandrine confirmed.
+*That's the low blood pressure,* Sandrine confirmed.
 *And if our heart beats any faster we're probably going to pass out.
-Let me take over.*
+Let me drive.*

 Iffy shook her head.
 "Ow," she whimpered.